keatinl1/Haar-Transform/README.md

 ### 2.2 - Quantisation alone

 Quantisation is a method of lossy compression.
-The aim is to make a greater number of pixels have the same value so the values can be stored more compactly while still resembling the original image.
-The equation to quantise an image is:

-Quantisation is a method of lossy compression.
-The aim is to make a greater number of pixels have the same value so the values can be stored more compactly while still resembling the original image.
+The aim is to make a greater number of pixels have the same value so the values can be stored more compactly.
 The equation to quantise an image is:

 $$
 I_{quantised}=Q_{step} \cdot round(I_{original} / Q_{step})